xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 </div>

 We're sending 58,410 packets with IP prec 7, it's forwarded using TE tunnel named_4.
-The rest of traffic is sent using other tunnels as we have ECMP, recall that unclassified traffic will simply take TE tunnels that have no FC explicitly configured (i.e. such tunnels will be assigned under default forward class FC 0).
+The rest of traffic is sent using other tunnels as we have ECMP.
+Recall that unclassified traffic will simply take TE tunnels that have no FC explicitly configured (i.e. tunnels that are assigned by default to forward class FC 0).

 ### **Behavior when PBTS is configured for MPLS traffic.**

 We can also run LDP over these TE tunnels so that LDP FEC can also take benefits of PBTS.

 Since LDP is using MPLS forwarding, we will deal with 2 types of incoming traffic for this use case:
-- MPLS encapsulated traffic:
+- **MPLS encapsulated traffic**
 PBTS will classify based on MPLS EXP bits and then do label swap-push toward the matching TE tunnel.
 We don't classify MPLS traffic based on the inner payload.
-- plain IP traffic:
+- **Plain IP traffic**
 PBTS will classify based on IP prec/DSCP bits and then do label-push toward the matching TE tunnel.

 Let's activate LDP now on router "Rean".